Oklahoma Rep. George Faught Says Rape And Incest Are ‘The Will Of God’ [Video]

 Residents of Oklahoma have been left reeling after Rep. George Faught declared rape and incest to be “the will of God,” and introduced House Bill 1549 which passed in the Oklahoma House of Representatives and would make all abortions illegal.
-Even cases of incest, rape or genetic abnormalities would not be excuses to have an abortion in Oklahoma.
+Even cases of incest, rape, or genetic abnormalities would not be excuses to have an abortion in Oklahoma.

 While Rep. George Faught is an elected official, he has opted to keep his Twitter account private and has recently deactivated his Facebook account.
-However, Occupy Democrats report that Faught spoke with Oklahoma radio station KFOR and made clear that while neither he nor God thinks rape or incest is right, women should nevertheless carry their child to term as beauty can still spring from violations like incest or rape.
+However, Occupy Democrats reported that Faught spoke with Oklahoma radio station KFOR and made clear that while neither he, nor God, thinks rape or incest is right, women should nevertheless carry their child to term as beauty can still spring from violations like incest or rape.

 “Life, no matter how it is conceived, is valuable and something to be protected.
 Let me be clear, God never approves of rape or incest.
 However, even in the worst circumstances, God can bring beauty from ashes.”